 지랄 [Ji-ral] : convulsion (bullshit)

-지랄 means “convulsion.”
+지랄 literally means “convulsion.”
 If you went into a convulsion, your body would shake and move out of your control.
 Koreans would say 지랄 if you are messing around as though you went into a convulsion.
-It is an offending word to patients.
+It is an offensive word to a person suffering from this condition.
 The original meaning is forgotten, however, and it is used as the word "bullshit" in English.
 Close friends will find it funny to hear this word.

 지랄이네 ㅋㅋ (seeing your friend dancing like a robot)